BrownUniversity/artu/README.md

-# artu
+# artu - Automated RHEL Template Updates
-Automated RHEL Template Updates: Regular updates of RHEL OS VM tempates to ensure security compliance and reduce patching on deployment of services.
+For the regular updates of RHEL OS VM tempates to ensure security compliance and reduce patching when deploying VMs and services.

 ## Getting Started

+### Software used
+Ansible
+Satellite (or Pulp repo management)
+Bash

 ### Prerequisites
+Existing working template

 ### Installing